Car Locksmith Tricks: Smart Solutions for Lost Keys, Broken Fobs, and Ignition Troubles

 When you lock yourself out

-Ignition difficulties that masquerade as crucial problems
+Ignition troubles that masquerade as crucial problems

-The right method to prepare a spare
+The ideal way to prepare a spare

 How an automotive locksmith approaches a call

-Pricing, transparency, and preventing common pitfalls
+Pricing, openness, and avoiding typical pitfalls

 Edge cases worth knowing